-Another reason Jim looked like such a natural in the role was due to his realistic wardrobe, and one article in particular: his hat.
-As producer Aaron Rosenberg said,
+Another reason Jim looked like such a natural in the role was his realistic wardrobe.
+One article in particular contributed to his gritty look: his hat.
+As producer Aaron Rosenberg said:

 “The most important part of Jimmy’s wardrobe [in the film] was the hat.
 Many people think a cowboy hat is a cowboy hat.
 But there are many shapes and sizes, and a hat can say a lot about the personality of the person wearing it.”

-Another first on Winchester that stuck with Jimmy Stewart through the Westerns he made over the next two decades was his horse.
+Another first on Winchester ’73 that remained a constant on the Westerns Jimmy made over the following two decades was his horse.

-Jim would later swear that from the group of horses he had to to choose from, he felt an immediate connection with Pie, the horse he decided on for the film.
+Jim later swore that from the group of horses he had to choose from for the film, he felt an immediate connection with Pie, the horse he decided on.
 Jim sensed an intelligence, even a personality in Pie:

 “I just fell in love with the horse.
 He would do things I just have never seen in a horse.
 We were friends.
 I swear he knew what he was doing…He listened to everything I said to him too—I could tell by the way his ears moved…It’s such a tremendous advantage in Westerns, if you can get the feeling that the horse and you are partners.”

-Jim and Pie definitely project a sense of partnership in Winchester ‘73 , and continued to do so in all Jimmy’s Westerns until 1970’s The Cheyenne Social Club, when Pie was too old for location filming, and Jim had to use a double horse.
-But thanks to Henry Fonda, who painted a watercolor portrait of Pie for his best bud, Jim’s fond memories of his beloved horse were never far from his mind, even after Pie’s passing.
+Jimmy Stewart and Pie do project a feeling of partnership in Winchester ‘73 , and continued to do so in all of Jimmy’s Westerns, until 1970’s The Cheyenne Social Club .
+By this time, Pie was too old for location filming, and Jim had to use a double horse.
+But thanks to Henry Fonda, who painted a watercolor portrait of Pie, Jim’s fond memories of his beloved horse remained clear, even after Pie’s passing.

 Winchester '73 Co-Stars on Jimmy Stewart